 High school kids love to go to karaoke in their free time, it’s a popular hang-out spot for groups of friends both during the day and night, and it’s almost a mandatory stop during a night out with co-workers.
 In other words, karaoke is a deeply ingrained part of Korean culture.

 In this article, we will go over what Korean-style karaoke is like, where its name came from, and what you can expect from singing karaoke with Koreans.
 It’s a pretty big slice of Korean culture and one of its most enjoyable ones at that.
 You’ll want to know all about it to not miss out on the experience, even if your trip to South Korea will be a short one.

 What is Korean Karaoke?

 Karaoke is a really fun activity that can be done with friends and family.
-It can also prove to be quite stress-freeing, as well as help you forget about your worries for the moment.
+It can also prove to be quite stress-free and help you forget about your worries for the moment.
 It’ll also let you sing and dance and pretend to be a superstar for a moment but without the stress of having to perform for big crowds.

 If you’ve watched K-dramas or movies, you might already have some kind of an idea of what karaoke in Korea looks and sounds like.
 If not, then prepare to be excited for your first chance to try out Korean karaoke.

 What is “Karaoke” in Korean?